vonexel/smog/README_EN.md

   Then, process the three datasets into a unified dataset with `(text, image, motion)` triplets:

-To parse acording to the AMASS split (for all applications except action recognition), run:
+To parse aсcording to the AMASS split, run:
 ```bash
 python -m src.datasets.amass_parser --dataset_name amass
 ```